mycoal99/speechRecognition/README.md

 # speechRecognition

-Purporse of project is to analyze a sound file in terms of frequency to identify and differentiate between possible speakers.
+Purporse of project is to analyze a sound file features to identify and differentiate between possible speakers.

 Features analyzed:
   - Average Frequency